 This event has occurred.

-Contact us here with any queries, and register below to receive the recording link:
+Register here to receive the recording link:

 Those present agreed to the collection and processing of their personal data,

 and on the publication of the audio and video recordings and/or web streaming or stills.

 Thank you for your interest in psychoanalysis and Jacques Lacan